ArthurClemens/polythene/lib/icon/icon.md

 ## Variations

-Other icon sizes can be set using the `type` parameter or with CSS (in conjuction with `className`).
+The size is set with the `type` parameter or with CSS (in conjuction with `className`).

+The color is set with the CSS `color` attribute of the parent element.

 ## Usage